Aug. 4, 2021

 An eye on the data: Key numbers during the COVID-19 crisis in Iowa

 Over the many months of the pandemic, delays in death and positive case reports — as well as recent changes in the number used to report individual positive tests — have hindered a consistently clear look at the pace of COVID-19 in Iowa.
-However, data offered on the state's website do provide evidence of a spread that is continuing but may have peaked, if variants of the virus do not change the course.
+However, data offered on the state's website do provide evidence that the spread has peaked, if variants of the virus do not change the course.

-The COVID-19 health data below are from IDPH as of Sunday at 9 p.m.
-The counts for positive tests typically change as new information is gathered by the state, with updates to previously reported data.
-Death count updates now are usually provided once a day.
+The COVID-19 health data below are from IDPH as of Wednesday, August 4.
+The state has scaled back its releases of data on positive tests and deaths to once a week.
 The IDPH dashboard is found here.

 The dark line in the next graph shows fluctuations in the daily number of new positive tests, while the shaded area shows the one-week rolling daily average throughout the pandemic in Iowa.

-The seven-day rolling average in daily positive tests, while far lower than the level of 1,000 or above per day from early October through late January, has held above the early months of the pandemic.
+The seven-day rolling average in daily positive tests is far lower than the level of 1,000 or above per day from early October through late January, and but is rising again after falling during June to some of the lowest levels of the pandemic.

-As with positive cases, the average daily death counts peaked in Iowa in November, reaching 1,510 and continuing to run strong in December, at 1,280, according to the latest state count updates.
-The totals are frequently revised especially for the most recent months, with those latest reports at 715 deaths in January and 277 for February.
+As with positive cases, the death counts peaked in Iowa in November, reaching 1,511 and continuing to run strong in December, at 1,284, according to the latest state count updates.
+The totals are frequently revised especially for the most recent months.
 The typical lag in death reports may indicate the count is understated.
-For example, of the increase of 22 death reports since April 1, only two are reported to have occurred in the last week.

-Ninety-four counties have reached double digits in deaths to COVID-19.
-Eight counties have had at least 100 deaths: Dubuque, Linn, Black Hawk, Scott, Woodbury, Pottawattamie, Wapello and Polk.
-Besides Polk, at 604 deaths, Linn County and Black Hawk are above 300 deaths, while Scott, Woodbury and Dubuque also have passed 200.
+Ninety-six counties have reached double digits in deaths to COVID-19.
+Nine counties now have had at least 100 deaths: Dubuque, Linn, Black Hawk, Scott, Woodbury, Pottawattamie, Wapello, Polk and Muscatine, with Webster County now on the edge of that group at 99.
+Besides Polk, at 647 deaths, Linn County and Black Hawk are above 300 deaths, while Scott, Woodbury and Dubuque also have passed 200.

-Analysis throughout the pandemic has shown that through most of this recession, the initial claims number has been well above the level at similar points during the Great Recession.
-Recent weeks have reversed that trend, but the current numbers remain high compared to early and pre-recession levels.
-The magnitude of this recession can be understood by the observation that the average increase in initial claims has been 10,044 — compared to the average 5,539 for the same period in the era of the Great Recession (note the orange bars in the graph below, only seven rising above 10,000).
+For most of the first 50 weeks since the recession started in February 2020, the initial claims number has been well above the level at similar points during the Great Recession.
+That trend has reversed over the last 27 weeks, but the magnitude of the COVID recession can be understood in a comparison of the average increase in initial claims over the full period — 8,767, compared to the average 5,989 for the same period in the era of the Great Recession (note the orange bars in the graph below, only seven rising above 10,000).